Agnitundi Vati - A Traditional Herbal Remedy for Gas

 Planet Ayurveda has a pack Digestion Support Pack which is combination of very helpful and useful herbs which are very beneficial for digestion.
 The formulation of this pack is 100% pure & natural, free from chemical & side effects.
 All the Ayurvedic principles are kept in mind while the preparation of the pack.

-- Agnitundi Vati - 2 Tablets three times per day with plain water after meal.
+- Agnitundi Vati - 2 Tablets three times per day with warm water after meal.

-- Digestion Support - 2 Capsules, twice daily with plain water after meal.
+- Digestion Support - 2 Capsules, twice daily with warm water after meal.

-- Grape Saffron Jam (Draksha Avaleha) - 1 Teaspoonful, two times in a day, every day, it can be taken with plain water or milk after meal.
+- Grape Saffron Jam (Draksha Avaleha) - 1 Teaspoonful, two times in a day, every day, it can be taken with warm water or milk after meal.

 To buy Digestion Support Pack, please visit store.planetayurveda.com/products/digestion-support-pack.